mark-orion/STS-PiLot/README.md

 ### /touchpad?pad=[1-4]
 Toggles Explorer Hat touchpads 1-4 and LEDs
 ### /video_feed
-MJPEG video feed from the camera
+No frills, bells and whistles MJPEG video feed from the camera
 ### /
 The root serves the web interface itself